Course Material / Reserves

 Interlibrary loan services are available to SAIC students enrolled in degree programs, SAIC faculty, and SAIC staff.

-Request a book from I-Share
+Request an item from I-Share

-Request a book/media not located in I-Share
+Request an item not located in the Library Search or I-Share

-- Fill out the interlibrary loan form
+- Fill out the interlibrary loan request form

 Suggest New Titles